 The Camden/Rockport area is also blessed with excellent restaurants, Bay Chamber Concerts, the Maine Media Workshops, and the renowned Farnsworth Museum in Rockland.
 Those who like to shop will find an abundance of galleries, antique stores and flea markets, not to mention L.L.
 Bean and Freeport outlet shops just over an hour away.
 For more information visit the Penobscot Bay Regional Chamber of Commerce at mainedreamvacation.com.

 Participants may purchase lumber and sandpaper at the Center for their furniture projects or may bring their own.
 We stock ash, cherry, maple, white oak, and poplar at normal retail prices.
-For courses where everyone uses identical materials—such as Finishing A to Z and Introduction to Turning—a supply fee will be charged to cover the costs of shared materials.
+For courses where everyone uses identical materials—such as Finishing From A to Z and Introduction to Turning—a supply fee will be charged to cover the costs of shared materials.
 Upon registration each student will be sent a supply list which indicates the range of any supply fee, along with a list of tools to bring to the workshop.

-The best deal during the workshop season, from June through October, is a private room in a shared house, usually with a shared bath, for $320/week/person.
+The best deal during the workshop season, from June through October, is a private room in a shared house, usually with a shared bath, for $325 plus tax/week/person.
 These rooms are in private houses whose owners rent only to our workshop participants.
 All are clean, attractive, friendly situations between five and ten miles from the school.
 You can reserve a room when you register for your workshop or you may contact us later.
 Rooms are available on a first-come, first-served basis.

 Also, we can refer you to private apartments, cottages, motels, bed and breakfasts, and campsites.
 They are plentiful throughout the mid-coast area.
 However, we suggest you book your housing without delay, as this is a popular vacation area.
 We are always available to help you find what you need.